Wilbertz/Sudoku-Solver/README.md

 ## Installation <a name="installation"></a>

 This project uses Python 3.7.
+The relevant Python packages for this project are as follows:

+- numpy
+- pandas

 ## Project Motivaton <a name="motivation"></a>